theam/voice-translation-poc/server/ARCHITECTURE.md

    ↓
 6. Handlers registered on session buses
    ↓
-7. Message converted to Envelope, published to acs_inbound_bus ↓
+7. Message converted to GatewayInputEvent, published to acs_inbound_bus ↓
 8. AuditHandler logs it
    ↓